-Tegra Graphics Debugger's powerful workflows enable game and graphics developers to get the most out of Tegra K1 and Tegra X1 SOCs.
-Available on Windows, OSX and Linux, this tool for modern graphics development fits easily into your Android development environment.
-Redefine next-gen with Tegra and NVIDIA GameWorks Developer Tools.
+Tegra Graphics Debugger's powerful workflows enable game and graphics developers to get the most out of Tegra K1, Tegra X1, and Tegra X2 SOCs.
+Hosted on Windows, OSX and Linux, and targeting all Tegra operating systems (including Android and Linux for Tegra), this tool for modern graphics development fits easily into your development environment.
+Redefine next-gen with NVIDIA Developer Tools.

-Supported Operating Systems for Tegra Graphics Debugger client:
+Supported Operating Systems for the Tegra Graphics Debugger host:

 Supported Target Platforms: